vipinagrawal25/MeMC/README.md

 ```bash
 apt install g++ libhdf5-dev
 ```
+The environment variables for include and library path may not be set properly after the installation.
+In such a scenario, the user should set these paths manually in the Makefile to compile the package.

 In order to install the required python libraries we suggest using the standard python package manager pip,